DrMikeyS/accurxguide/README.md

 In response to COVID-19, AccuRx have released a free video consultation soultion for primary care compatible with EMIS and TPP SystmOne.
 This guide aims to provide some support to practices in implementing the system.

+## Sharing changes
+This is all provided free on the proviso that if you find bugs or have improvments you share them for the benefit of the NHS.
+For the geeks please contribute here on github, for the less geeky, if you have something to add please e-mail me at mike@mikedavidsmith.com.

 ## Installation
 The instrucitons for installing the software on practice computers is really clearly described on the [AccuRx website](https://www.accurx.com/).